-Our law firm recently filed lawsuits for non-supervisory and non-managerial FBI Investigative Specialists (GS-1801), Surveillance Specialists (GS-1801), Intelligence Analysts (GS-0132), Staff Operations Specialists (GS-0301).
+Our law firm recently filed lawsuits for non-supervisory and non-managerial FBI Investigative Specialists (GS-1801), Surveillance Specialists (GS-1801), Intelligence Analysts (GS-0132) and Staff Operations Specialists (GS-0301).
 We believe the FBI is unlawfully classifying these positions as exempt from the overtime provisions of the Fair Labor Standards Act (FLSA).
 Because of this, we believe that many employees in these job categories have likely not received the full amount of pay they are due.

 Some of the specific FLSA pay violations include, but are not limited to:

 - Paying employees for overtime at less than time and one-half their regular rate